radical-cybertools/ROSE/README.md

 # ROSE
 What is ROSE:

-RADICAL Optimal & Smart-Surrogate Explorer (ROSE) toolkit is a framework to support the concurrent and adaptive executions of simulation and surrogate training and selection tasks on High Performance Computing (HPC) resources.
+The RADICAL Optimal & Smart-Surrogate Explorer (ROSE) toolkit is a framework for supporting the concurrent and adaptive execution of simulation and surrogate training and selection tasks on High-Performance Computing (HPC) resources.
-ROSE is a Python package that provides a set of tools to facilitate the development of active learning workflows for scientific simulations.
-It allows users to define simulation and surrogate training tasks, and to automatically manage their execution on HPC resources.
+ROSE is a Python package that provides tools to facilitate the development of active learning methods for scientific applications.
+It allows users to define simulation and surrogate training tasks and automatically manage their execution on HPC resources.

-ROSE also provides a set of tools to facilitate the selection of the best surrogate model for a given simulation, based on a set of performance metrics.
+ROSE also provides tools to facilitate the selection of the best surrogate model for a given simulation based on performance metrics.

-ROSE is built on top of the RADICAL-Cybertools framework, which provides a set of tools to facilitate the development of scientific workflows on HPC resources.
+ROSE uses RADICAL-Cybertools -- middleware building blocks to facilitate the development of sophisticated scientific workflows on HPC resources.

 How to install:
 `pip install .`